doutv/MIPS-Assembler-Simulator/report.md

 ```
 ## Test multiple cases with makefile
 With this `makefile`, I can compile and test multiple cases by a single command `make`.
-Take `sim_test` for example, which tests both assembler and simulator, it will echo fail message and exit when the current case fail.
+Take `sim_test` for example, which tests both assembler and simulator, it will echo fail message and exit when the current case fails.

 ```makefile
 sim_test: $(PROM)
 	for t in $(SIM_TESTS); do \